 Free the Pill: Moving oral contraceptives (OCs) over the counter (OTC) in the US

-- Working with our partners to push for both public and private insurance coverage of OTC contraception without a prescription
+- Advocating at the federal and state levels to expand public and private insurance coverage of OTC contraception without a prescription and ensure affordability

-- Building awareness, increasing support, and advancing our policy objectives through our annual celebratory days: Free the Pill Day (May 9) and World Contraception Day (September 26).
+- Engaging in public-facing opportunities to raise awareness and increase support, including through annual celebratory days: Free the Pill Day (May 9) and World Contraception Day (September 26)